 Down-Alternative Cooling Pillows

-Down-alternative pillows use air-permeable synthetic fibers that mimic the softness of down without trapping as much heat.
-These pillows are often lightweight & easy to maintain.
+Down-alternative pillows use air-permeable synthetic fibers that mimic the softness of traditional down while allowing better airflow.
+These pillows are typically lightweight & easier to maintain.

 Memory Foam Cooling Pillows

-Cooling memory foam pillows typically feature open-cell architecture or ventilation channels or shredded foam to increase airflow.
-They are often chosen by sleepers who want more structured support.
+Cooling memory foam pillows often feature open-cell construction, ventilation channels, or shredded foam to improve airflow.
+These are often preferred by sleepers who want structured neck support.

 Hotel-Style Cooling Pillows

-Hotel-style pillows prioritize balanced loft and breathable construction, designed to suit multiple sleep positions.
+Hotel-style pillows prioritize balanced loft and breathable construction to suit multiple sleep positions.

 Best Cooling Pillows for Night Sweats (From Our Collection)